try-once-more/AZ-204/README.md

 <details>
   <summary>Correct answer:</summary>

+	D. A concatenation of multiple property values with a random suffix appended.
 	E. A hash suffix appended to a property value.
 </details>